How to Make a DIY Silverware Suet Feeder

-Offer birds some suet in a unique homemade bird feeder made from recycled silverware.
+Offer your backyard birds some suet in a unique homemade bird feeder made from recycled silverware.

 - Weathered board, 2 ft. long and at least 9 in. wide